reactiveui/website/input/docs/handbook/obsolete/collections/reactive-composite-collections/index.md

 }
 ```

-For more details head on over to https://github.com/Weingartner/ReactiveCompositeCollections
+For more details head on over to [Reactive Composite Collections (github)](https://github.com/Weingartner/ReactiveCompositeCollections)